-According to the Thuringian Student Union Law, each semester every student must pay a fixed fee to his/her local Studierendenwerk and student council (see the Studierendenwerk Thüringen's rules regarding semester fees.
+According to the Thuringian Student Union Law, each semester every student must pay a fixed fee to his/her local Studierendenwerk and student council (see the Studierendenwerk Thüringen's rules regarding semester fees; Change of the rules regarding semester fees for summer semester 2020).
 This is not a “tuition fee” but rather allows the Studierendenwerk to be able to fulfill certain social responsibilities for the benefit of students.

 The semester fee consists of: